MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-faq.md

 * Using [Azure diagnostic logging](azure-pbie-diag-logs.md).

-### Will my capacity scale automatically to adjust to the consumption of my app?
+### Can my capacity scale automatically to adjust to the consumption of my app?

 While there is no automated scaling now, all the APIs are available to scale at any time.